michaelbarton/bioinformatics-zen/content/markup/software/longform/simple-functional-programming-in-r.markdown

 ---

 R can be a very unforgiving language.
-Obtuse error messages and a variety of differing but similar data structures leads to a frustrating learning curve.
+Obtuse error messages and a variety of differing yet similar data structures leads to a frustrating learning curve.
 Furthermore R is a functional programming language which, if you are used to imperative programming (e.g. Java/Perl/Python/Ruby), makes R seem like a crufty Perl for statistics.